How to Shear a Sheep with Best Tips for Beginners

 Step 6: Finish Up

-That position will give you a clear view of which body parts still need shearing.
-If you have done it all correctly, at this point, all you need to shear will be the right leg, rump, and hip.
+You should have a clear view of which body parts still need shearing.
+If you have done it according to these steps, all you need to shear will be the right leg, rump, and hip.

 Shorn sheep are healthy sheep.
 It’s essential to shear sheep yearly.
 Some breeds may require it more frequently if their wool grows quickly.
 While it can be stressful for them, shearing doesn’t hurt sheep.
 It provides benefits such as: